zchiang77/topoHiC/README.md

 TopoHiC is a computational tool for Hi-C analysis.
 It enables simultaneous identification of chromatin loops and topologically associating domains (TADs).
+Please note that this pipeline has currently only been validated on human cell lines.
+For data from other species, we plan to conduct testing and adjustments in future versions.
+However, if the data share the same resolution (e.g., 5 kb or 10 kb) and are normalized using the same ICE matrix, we believe the pipeline can be applied directly without parameter modifications.

 ## Download